Rode1000/YouTube-Music-Player/Readme.md

   - `Ctrl+H` - Hide to tray (when minimize to tray is enabled)
   - `Ctrl+Q` - Quit application
   - `F12` or `Ctrl+Shift+I` - Developer Tools
+- **In-App Updates**: Check for and install updates directly from the app without manual downloads.

 ---